rblalock/handbook/0-introduction.md

 #### Rick Blalock

-Rick Blalock started his career with creating a small development shop, in Jupiter, FL.
-He's worked at Appcelerator for several years as an app developer, solution architect, and later in product architecture.
-Rick also worked at IBM as a WW Lab Service Architect in the Hybrid Cloud division.
+Rick Blalock started his career creating a small development shop, in Jupiter, FL.
+He worked at Appcelerator for several years as an app developer, a solution architect, and later as director of product architecture.
+Rick also worked at IBM as a WW Lab Service Architect, in the Hybrid Cloud division.
 Rick is also co-founder of the no. 1 Fishing regulation app, Fish Rules, LLC.

 #### Brad Hipps